craigmckeachie/react-course/concepts/08-State.md

 If you imagine a component tree as a waterfall of props, each component's state is like an additional water source that joins it at an arbitrary point but also flows down.

-## Converting a Component with Props

-### From a Function Component to a Class Component
+## Converting a Function Component to a Class Component

 Often you will start with a function component and eventually need state for that component.
 Below is the process for converting from a function component to a class component.